jimburton/scrabble/chapters/Chapter2.md

                  , _firstMove :: Bool     -- ^ Is it the first move?
                  , _dict      :: Dict     -- ^ The dictionary.
                  , _gameOver  :: Bool     -- ^ Is the game over?
-                 , _playable  :: Playable -- ^ The map of playable positions.
-                 , _lastMovePass :: Bool  -- ^ Was the last move a pass?
                  }
 -- | Make lenses for Game.
 $(makeLenses ''Game)